chairfull/my_lora_workflow/README.md

 Only do this if the largest is actually better quality.
 It may be an crummy upscale, or the link may not work.

 You can also search for better quality images by dragging them into Yandex, to do a `Similar image search`.

+For a person, attempt to find **at least** one of each:
+- Profile left + profile right.
+- 3/4 left + 3/4 right.
+- Looking at camera.
+- Looking up + looking down.
+- (Bonus) Looking up + down at 3/4 left and right.
+- (Bonus) All these angles with multiple expressions (happy, neutral, angry)

 ### Processing images